r00b/roob1090/packages/serve1090/PLAN.md

 * investigate ws broadcast
 * stringify en _entire_ payload of a single hash with routes containing their arrival/departure aircraft stores and broacast via websocket? probably

+* look into p-map for mapping over promises